sahithyandev/s1/src/content/docs/properties-of-materials/basics/02-structure-of-atoms.md

 ### Primary (strong) bonds

-Form when valence electrons are present (outer shell not completely filled.
+Form when valence electrons are present (outer shell not completely filled).

 #### Ionic